 Professor Ian Cram

-I am a Professor of Comparative Constitutional Law and am also the current Head of School.
+I am a Professor of Comparative Constitutional Law.

-My published work includes three monographs, the latest 'Terror and the War on Dissent - Freedom of Expression in the Age of Al-Qaeda' was published by Springer (2009) as well as numerous articles in leading international law/politics journals.
+My published work includes three monographs, including 'Terror and the War on Dissent - Freedom of Expression in the Age of Al-Qaeda' which was published by Springer (2009) as well as numerous articles in leading international law/politics journals.

 I acted as General Editor for the new edition of Borrie & Lowe The Law of Contempt that was published in 2010.